-Workplace factor Example controls Success indicators Resources and support Workload management is the ability to successfully complete assigned tasks and responsibilities within the timeframe and resources available.
+Workplace factor Example controls Success indicators Resources ar Workload management is the ability to successfully complete assigned tasks and responsibilities within the timeframe and resources available.
 There is a unique relationship between job demands, job resources and health outcomes at work.
 Factors such as work autonomy, having input and the ability to make decisions about the way work is done and having manager/colleague support can buffer against high job demands.
 While staff may need challenging tasks to maintain their interest and motivation to develop new skills, it is important that demands do not exceed their ability to cope.
 Demands might include: • time pressure • emotional demands • physical demands • mental demands Ensure that the physical and emotional demands of a role are captured in a position description and that applicants are informed at the pre-selection stage (e.g. at interview) of the demands of the role.
 Provide training, clear direction, mentoring and ongoing feedback on performance.
 Plan appropriate deadlines to achieve better distribution of the workload in a reasonable period of time (i.e. provide staff adequate time to complete their tasks).
 Managers have regular team and 1:1 discussions about workload with staff.
 Re-prioritise tasks and negotiate timelines where possible.
 Change work process to facilitate the completion of work requirements, for example, by reviewing the distribution of tasks or using innovative approaches and technology.
 Match skills to tasks and bridge skill gaps.
 Plan, review and adjust where necessary present and future workload levels to increase performance and maintain a healthy workforce.
 Conduct HIRACs for significant workplace change or other potential events where workload, and mental health and wellbeing may be impacted.
 Provide sufficient relief staff to cover for staff who are on leave.
 Plan ahead for any overtime hours and notify staff of any unplanned tight deadlines.
-Provide sufficient information to enable staff to perform tasks competently, including support and resources for decision-making.
+Provide sufficient information to enable staff to perform tasks competently, including support and resources for decisionmaking.
 Monitor and manage work hours and schedules.
-If staff are regularly working additional hours, address the issues, considering both resourcing (e.g., are staff levels appropriate?) and competence (e.g., do staff have the knowledge and skills required to efficiently and competently perform the required tasks) levels.
+If staff are regularly working additional hours, address the issues, considering both resourcing (e.g., are staff have the knowledge and skills required to efficiently and competently perform the required tasks) levels.
 The amount of work that staff are expected to do is reasonable for their positions.
 Staff have the equipment and resources needed to do their jobs well.
 Staff can talk to their supervisors about the amount of work they have to do.
 Staff have an appropriate level of control over prioritising tasks and responsibilities when facing multiple demands.
-Staff have increased job engagement and motivation.
 Staff have more role clarity and autonomy.
 Low TOIL and excess leave accrual.
-Health and safety consultation and issue resolution procedure (includes planning workplace change) Employee Assistance Program - see Counselling and other support Manager Assist Manager Assist
+TM Thrive - Presilience mod TM Thrive - Uccreation of wo TM Thrive - Wand a team was Health and Sa (includes man Employee Assister Manager Assister